Markus-Zlabinger/kconnect/README.md

 ```
 @article{zlabinger2018extracting,
-  title={Extracting the Population, Intervention, Comparison and Sentiment from Randomized Controlled Trials.},
+  title={Extracting the Population, Intervention, Comparison and Sentiment from Randomized Controlled Trials},
   author={Zlabinger, Markus and Andersson, Linda and Brassey, Jon and Hanbury, Allan},
   journal={Studies in Health Technology and Informatics},
   volume={247},